Clyton on a Flash Drive

 - All global settings and skins used by the System‑G user interface are kept on the flash drive.
 Normally all System‑G programs share these settings, but not in this case.
 This allows you to use Clyton on a computer that has never had a System‑G application installed.

 Because Clyton is not tied to a single computer, it cannot be uninstalled by Control Panel > Add/Remove Programs.
 Instead, the files must be manually deleted from the flash drive.
-Delete the entire directory where Clyton is installed, as well as the shortcut in the root of the flash drive.
+Delete the entire folder where Clyton is installed, as well as the shortcut in the root of the flash drive.